Jim Richardson's Stand-Up Comedy Workshops course descriptions for

 And uses all three of the central plane's areas.

 Plus, he pans the audience to get a few more seconds of laughter out of jokes

 that already get at least 5 seconds of laughter.

-There is more than can be done than what we see just in these few video clips;
+There is more that can be done than what we see just in this video clip;

 This series of his video clips requires the Flash Player which is not supported